yussufsh/deploy-ibm-cloud-private/docs/deploy-openstack-terraform.md

     variables within the **variables.tf** file to point to appropriate ICP architecture, edition, and tar ball.
   * Update the *docker_download_location* variable within the **variables.tf**
-    file to point to appropriate ICP provided Docker tar ball.
+    file to point to appropriate ICP-provided Docker tar ball.
 * Run [**terraform apply**] to start the ICP deployment
 * Sit back and relax... within about 30-40 minutes, you should be able to access your ICP cluster at https://<ICP_MASTER_IP_ADDRESS>:8443